ValenTheRed/ltspice.vim/README.md

 favorite plugin manager.

 ## License
 Distributed under the same terms as Vim itself.
-See `:help license`.
+See `:help license` in Vim.